 Are you the subject of cruel comments by a blogger?
 Have you been victimised by malicious or untrue allegations over the internet?
 Laws on defamation are designed to protect you against such injustice.

-In summary, Singapore has several measures to protect the individual against harm to his reputation.
 Defamation is a criminal offence under section 499 of the Penal Code.
-This means that the police can take action and arrest the perpetrator of defamation if there is sufficient evidence of such transgression.
-For the prosecution of criminal defamation, it must be shown that the defamer intended, or knew, or had reason to believe his words would harm the reputation of the victim.
+This means that the police can take action and arrest the perpetrator for defamation if there is sufficient evidence of such transgression.
+For the prosecution of criminal defamation, it must be shown that the defamer intended, knew or had reason to believe his words would harm the reputation of the victim.

 Defamatory words published over the internet would constitute libel, if the 3 elements described below are present.